 The instrumentation or dash is a generous array and one of the best I have encountered on any motorcycle. (recent large colour screens are making this look dated now).
 Made up of two LCD multi readout screens and one analogue tacho.
 On power up the LCD on the right displays an animation using the FJR logo and then read outs as per your selection from the multifunction trip computer.
-(2016 Update – note the info the trip computer displays is custom set by you over three separate screens, I have on my main screen km range to empty, ambient temperature <that temp is unfortunately not accurate> and trip time which I like to review to make sure I stop often when touring)
+(2016 Update – note the info the trip computer displays is custom set by you over three separate screens, I have on my main screen km range to empty, ambient temperature and trip time which I like to review to make sure I stop often when touring)

 Unsure if global models have these features but the Japan domestic one has a hazard lights switch located where the starter button would normally be and this is very handy item that I use when stopping to take a quick photo on side of road.
 The starter has been incorporated into the large power off button on the right hand side controls.
 This is a brilliant idea, the switch is a rocker that you flip down to start the bike and it then returns to run mode.
 These power off switches are really a legacy item from old bikes where you kick started them so it is nice to see Yamaha think how to actually make better use of the limited handle bar space and try drag motorcycles into the current century.

 On the road